-The project is now open serving free hot meals 10am-2pm Monday to Friday with limited indoor and outdoor seating available.
-People visiting the project for hot food are encouraged to take a take away meal away with them.
-Support staff are available Monday to Friday 10am-2pm Masks or face shields need to be worn in our building when accessing services unless you are medically exempt.
+The project is now open serving free hot meals 9am -3pm Monday to Friday with indoor and outdoor seating available.
+Support staff are available Monday to Friday 9am-3pm Masks or face shields need to be worn in our building when accessing services unless you are medically exempt.
 Distancing is in place around our building and in all areas inside.
 Please respect our social distancing rules and our one way system.

-We can help with advice about food, money, health, accommodation and benefits or we can get you in touch with lots of other services that can help you.
+We can help with advice and referrals in to Housing, support with food, finances, health, accommodation and benefits or we can get you in touch with lots of other services that can help you.

-We are open currently on Monday to Friday 10am -2pm offering hot meals, welfare packs, advice, guidance and support appointments and access to telephone support from the Homeless GP Service and Achieve Recovery.
+We are open currently on Monday to Friday 9am -3pm offering hot meals, welfare packs, advice, guidance and support appointments and access to the Homeless GP Service and Achieve Recovery.

 Please take care, be safe.